Barhakhari/barhakhari.github.io/faq.md

 ---

 ### 10. **Can I use the app offline?**
-No, you cannot use the app offline.
-An internet connection is required to download resources and access certain features like YouTube videos.
+Yes, you can use the app offline.
+An internet connection is required to access certain features like YouTube videos.

 ---